 Woman of Vitality

-A prominent and leading influence of our time, Rebecca Flores is acknowledged as the women with vitality.
-She is an international visual artist, designer, art coach, accomplished author, poet, speaker, educationalist, producer and TV personality .
-Rebecca have been an artist for most of her life and gallery owner.
-For years people have been collecting her art and used as a means for fundraising to help raise funds for causes.
+A prominent and leading influence of our time, Rebecca Flores is acknowledged as the woman with vitality.
+She is a mental health counselor/expressive art therapist, a philanthropist, an international visual artist, designer, art coach, accomplished author, poet, speaker, educationalist, producer, and TV personality.
+Rebecca has been an artist for most of her life and a gallery owner.
+For years people have been collecting her art and used it as a means for fundraising to help raise funds for causes.

 Later, Rebecca was involved with the Rhode Island School of Design Art Committee, writing for the schools’ Museum’s Hispanic photography exhibition, which entailed speaking on behalf of the Latino artist and interpreting for the artist.
 During that time she joined the Writer’s Circle, and the Women’s Guild.
 Shortly after, an opportunity for hosting television came to play.
 Rebecca now broadcasts and produces her own TV program on Public Education and Government (PEG), Rhode Island Stations.

 In 2007, she was a guest art exhibitor and speaker for The Girls Inc., at the Latina & Empowering Symposium, in Hartford, Connecticut and also the Guest Artist/Speaker at the Connecticut State University, in Hartford.
 Rebecca also had the privilege to exhibit her art, speak and recite her spoken word poetry at The Community Renewal Team, Inc, Hartford, CT., for “Grandmothers raising children Again” and for Johnson and Wales University for the Latino Business Networking Evening Event in Providence.
 She also performed her spoken word poetry at the Rhode Island Black Repertory Theatre Entitled “An Evening with Rebecca.”